Health and/or Mental Health

 Kim Stauss, University of Arkansas

-PROFESSOR, UNIVERSITY OF ARKANSAS – SCHOOL OF SOCIAL WORK
+Professor, UNIVERSITY OF ARKANSAS – SCHOOL OF SOCIAL WORK

 Email: kstauss@uark.edu

-I have collaborated on the development of letter-writing program to help incarcerated parents reconnect with their children.
+About: I have collaborated on the development of letter-writing program to help incarcerated parents reconnect with their children.
 We have completed research on this program and tried to disseminate this program in both community and departmental correctional facilities.

-Carolyn Sutherby, Michigan State University
+Carolyn Sutherby, Ferris State University

 Email: carolynsutherby@ferris.edu